• Skip to main content

 Using your fingertips for support instead of placing your whole palm on the ground will effectively engage the forearm and improve your grip strength.

-• Pulling a loaded rope
+Pulling a loaded rope

 As simple as it may seem pulling a rope with a load attached at the other end is a great exercise for your arms.
 You can adjust it by increasing the load gradually as you advance.
-Take care not to hurt yourself by trying to pull a rope that is loaded with a too heavy weight.
+Take care not to hurt yourself by trying to pull a rope that is loaded with a too-heavy weight.

-• Use a rubber band to engage your fingers
+Use a rubber band to engage your fingers

 This is a good way to relax at the office.
 After long hours of strenuous work at the office, it is nice to take a break to rest a little bit.
 You can stretch your fingers using a rubber band while seated at your workstation or even outside.
-It also engages your mind hence can boost productivity.
+It also engages your mind and hence can boost productivity.
 See this link to read more https://www.self.com/story/benefits-of-resistance-bands

 These are just but some of the tried and tested effective exercises.
 You should find out the ones that work out best for you and you can stick to them for results.